sourcier/sourcier-web/readme.md

 ## Development

-You can recomple the site CSS by running the gulp watch command:
+You can recompile the assets by running the gulp watch command:

 ```bash
 $ cd sourcier-web